Serverless

 Want to try it out yourself?

 Note: The tutorial makes use of the aws-iot-device-sdk for Javascript.
 However, the current implementation strips the headers of the WebSocket upgrade request, making the custom authentication unusable.
 Hence in the tutorial, a fork of the repo is used as a dependency.
-A PR was also raised on the AWS repository on GitHub.
-You can find the PR here.
+They also raised a PR on the AWS repository on GitHub

 Want more?